alex-yates-redgate/TDM-AutoMasklet/README.md

 [![Steve Jones: Run Your Own Test Data Manager PoC in under 10 Minutes](https://img.youtube.com/vi/d-dlbVqU4R8/0.jpg)](https://www.youtube.com/watch?v=d-dlbVqU4R8)

 ## Purpose
-This project exists as a minimal viable proof of concept for the subsetter and anonymize CLIs that come with Redgate Test Data Manager.
+This project exists as a minimal viable proof of concept for the rgsubsetter and rganonymize CLIs that come with Redgate Test Data Manager.

 The run-auto-masklet.ps1 powershell script walks you through the steps required to subset and mask the PII in a sample database.